CrisPhD7/CrisPhD7/README.md

 ## Hi there 👋🤗

   ### 🧭 &nbsp;About Me
-  - 📚 Ph.D. cantidate in Biomedical Engineering.
+  - 📚 Ph.D. in Biomedical Engineering.
-  - 🌱 I'm currently working on Biomedical Signal Interpretation & Computational Simulation (BSICoS) group, from University of Zaragoza (Spain).
-My research is focused on ECG signal processing techniques to detect non-invasive biomarkers related to arrhythmic risk identification.
+  - 🌱 My research is focused on ECG signal processing techniques to detect non-invasive biomarkers related to arrhythmic risk identification.
   - 🎓 Research interests: ECG processing to improve cardiovascular diagnosis.
 Sport cardiology.
   - 📈 Collaborations are always welcome!